Ekramvis/work-app/README.md

 ===
 ###Summary
-Simple employee database application created as a Rails exercise to learn about inverse associations, foreign keys, join tables, one-to-one assocations
+Simple employee database application created as a Rails exercise to learn about inverse associations, foreign keys, join tables, one-to-one assocations, and passing in local variables to partials.

 ##Technologies Used
 Rails, Paperclip